According to Title IX, a "responsible employee" is an employee:

 - That a student/employee could reasonably believe has either the authority or the duty listed above.

-Also considered responsible employees are Public Safety and Police Services officers and employees, student affairs staff, human resources staff, athletics and recreation staff, academic advisors, faculty, instructors, graduate teaching assistants, graduate students that are supervising other students, and individuals designated as Campus Security Authorities.
+Also considered responsible employees are all Public Safety and Police Services officers and employees, student affairs staff, human resources staff, athletics and recreation staff, academic advisors, faculty, instructors, graduate teaching assistants, graduate students that are supervising other students, and individuals designated as Campus Security Authorities.
 It is important to note that faculty are not required to report if this information is disclosed in the context of academic work and discussions.

 The role of a responsible employee is to report allegations of sexual harassment/violence that takes place on or off campus to the Title IX Coordinator(s) to maximize the institution's ability to investigate and potentially address and eliminate sexual harassment/violence.
 The responsible employee should NOT attempt to determine if the harassment/violence actually did occur, or if a hostile environment is being created.

 The information that should be reported includes all the relevant information that the individual has shared and that may be useful in the investigation.
 This includes names of the alleged perpetrator, the student/employee who experienced the alleged harassment/violence, any other student/employee involved, and the date, time, and location of the alleged incident.